 This project was completed in October 2013.
-One hundred thirty six existing metal halide and high pressure sodium roadway and parking lot lights were replaced with state of the art LED lighting fixtures by Cree.
+One hundred thirty six existing metal halide and high pressure sodium roadway and parking lot lights were replaced with state-of-the-art LED lighting fixtures by Cree.
+These fixtures carry a 10-year warranty.
 Existing 1,000 watt fixtures were replaced with 426 watt LED fixtures, and 400 watt fixtures were replaced with 101 watt LED fixtures.
-The College has received strong positive feedback from staff and visitors about the brightness of the new lighting, which carries a 10 year warranty.
+The College has received strong positive feedback from staff and visitors about the brightness of the new lighting.

-A significant DCEO rebate was received for the project, making it extremely cost effective with a payback period of less than 3 years.
-Facilities staff estimates the energy savings of the new lights at over 130,000 kWh's annually.
-To further help reduce costs, parking lot and roadway lighting schedules have been reduced or cut back.
-No parking lot lighting is used on holidays or weekends except when special events are scheduled.
+A significant DCEO rebate was received for the project making it extremely cost effective with a payback period of less than 3 years.
+In addition to far less maintenance costs, facilities staff estimates the energy savings of the new lights at over 130,000 kWh's annually.